1. Ask students why they go to school.

 i.
 These are things people use when they can’t go to the beach to get darker skin.
 There are whole stores for these, but they can be dangerous.

-6. Facilitator goes over the six ways to protect yourself from the sun and has the students repeat after him/her:
+6. Go over the five ways to protect yourself from the sun and has the students repeat after him/her:

 b.
 Cover up